Dr. Chad Ebesutani, Ph.D.

-Dr. Chad is also the developer of the SEEDS Assessment, as well as the Revised Child Anxiety and Depression Scale (RCADS), as featured in the Handbook of Pediatric Psychological Screening and Assessment in Primary Care.
-He is also the Principal Investigator of a government-funded grant looking at the mental health benefits in families via the use of an app-based parental monitoring tool to measure parents’ and their children’s use of evidence-based mental health coping and resiliency skills.
+Dr. Chad is also the developer of the SEEDS Assessment, as well as the widely-utilized Revised Child Anxiety and Depression Scale – Parent Version (RCADS-P), as featured in the Handbook of Pediatric Psychological Screening and Assessment in Primary Care.
+He is also the Principal Investigator of a government-funded grant looking at the mental health benefits in families when using a Smartphone app-based to promote the use of use evidence-based mental health coping and resiliency skills in children and their parents.

 - Rediscover Meaning